External Scholarship and Fellowship Opportunities

 For more information on VOLTTRON, see the DOE/BTO website: .

 Applicant must be currently pursuing a Master’s or PhD degree in a science or engineering discipline at an accredited university and be sponsored by a faculty member at the same institution.
 The graduate student must identify one of the specified BTO topics above as the focus of the project.

 Please direct inquiries about the BIRD IP to [email protected]

 Annual Lindau Meeting of Nobel Laureates in Lindau, Germany

 Since 1951, Nobel Laureates in chemistry, physics, and physiology/medicine convene annually in Lindau, Germany, to have open and informal meetings with students and young researchers.
-The 2014 meeting will be for Physiology/Medicine and Economics disciplines.
 Student researchers must be nominated by their department.
 Please contact your Department Chair if you are interested.
 Nominations are typically due on the 1st or 15th of November.